brisktest/brisk/README.md

 This command syncs your filesystem with the remote hosts, leave this running and it will watch your directory and sync updates.
 Run in the project root.

+### SETUP_REMOTE=true brisk

+Run this the first time you use a new host to set things up

 ### VERBOSE_OUTPUT=true brisk

-To run your test suite
+Each time you want to run your test suite, super fast.

 # Configuration